-When I read about ‘Yoga Skin‘ in Glamour two weeks ago, I was all in on the makeup technique that mimicked glowing, naturally-flushed skin straight out of a workout session.
-I posted about it on a Sunday morning in that week’s link roundup, and tried it myself later that afternoon with the products I had in my makeup stash.
+When I read about ‘Yoga Skin‘ in Glamour magazine, I was all in on the makeup technique that mimics glowing, naturally-flushed skin straight out of a workout session.
+I posted about it on a Sunday morning in a weekly link roundup.
+Then I tried it myself that afternoon with the products I had in my makeup stash.

 UK makeup artist, Sara Hill, coined the term ‘yoga skin’ and shared her technique on Instagram.
 I know some of you may think this is shine overload, but it’s exactly the kind of skin-care-first, no-makeup-makeup routine I’m really into right now.
 (See: @katiejanehughes.)

 “Yoga Skin“ a technique I created to help people achieve a natural glowing complexion easily.
 It is more than a technique, in fact you don’t even need to mix facial oil and highlighter into your foundation to create it, for me it’s more about the finished look.
 It differs from glass skin because it’s not polished perfection.
 It’s skin that looks real, raw, healthy, hydrated and glowing.
 It’s about beautiful skin, great skincare and embracing the no makeup makeup vibe.
 It’s not for everyone.
 Makeup styles, like everything in life is down to personal taste.
 But if you fancy giving it a go just add a few drops of facial oil into your water based foundation, a few drops of liquid highlighter and apply, I like to use my hands to massage it in, however, you can use a sponge if you prefer. #yogaskin Model @laurengreeny ❤️❤️ Hair @jackbaxter Video @_donnamcgowan #glowingskin #yogaskin #sarahillmakeup #inbeautmag #skingoals #makeuptutorial #makeupvideos

 Here’s what I used to get the glow: